Faith, Wealth, and Philanthropy: Navigating Uncharted Waters

 Why do so many kinds of barriers keep people apart?
 Take your pick; it might be race, class, faith, profession, or educational pedigree, to name but a few.
-I learned nearly 50 years ago, in grade school, that these barriers—many of which we, or our ancestors, have created— foster a feeling of disconnection that all too easily fuels fear, anxiety (which can be treated with a tampa drug treatment), and toxic behaviors.
+I learned nearly 50 years ago, in grade school, that these barriers—many of which we, or our ancestors, have created— foster a feeling of disconnection that all too easily fuels fear, anxiety, and toxic behaviors.
 Growing up in the deep South, skin color was the easiest barrier to identify.
 I remember the atmosphere was strangely angst-filled the evening a throng of people quietly walked up our street to burn a cross in the lawn of a neighbor who had evidently crossed a perceived line and shown too much generosity of spirit—at least for this crowd’s liking—to black members of our community.
 I sensed this anxiety again when my fifth-grade teacher couldn’t fathom why I had chosen George Washington Carver as the subject of my very first research paper, an essay to be written about our heroes.
 My paper ultimately led to an interrogation by the assistant principal, which was intended to explain to the grown-ups charged with my education why a “good” boy like me would have chosen a former slave as his hero.
 Fear and separation were clearly linked together by the race barrier as a part of daily life when I was growing up.

 I’ve become more acutely aware of such intangible barriers over the years, and believe that there is a functionally similar barrier that privilege brings.
 We don’t have to dwell in a gated community, or own an island getaway to feel the presence of this barrier.
 Even without physical isolation we know that having something others don’t can often bring with it a sense of anxiety that those who are “without” might somehow engineer radical changes that can cause us to lose what we’ve got.
 The more privileged one is, the more susceptible to this anxiety one might be—and yet it’s so often a taboo that we don’t talk about.
 We protect ourselves by restricting most of our regular contact to those who are relatively like us—a behavior that in developing nations is sometimes referred to as a “compound mentality.”